 Your credit report includes a variety of information about your credit card accounts, including the status of each account.
 On closed accounts, your credit report may include a comment that indicates who closed the account and may say "account closed by creditor" if the credit card issuer closed your account.

 The remark "account closed by creditor" or a comment that a creditor closed your account doesn’t hurt your credit score.
-This type of comment isn't picked up by the credit scoring calculation.
+Fortunately, this type of comment isn't picked up by the credit scoring calculation.